AbdulJH/GroupProject/README.md

 then go to "http://localhost:5001/register"

-To view users table in Dockerized PostgreSQL database make sure dockers is running first with the docker-compose up then in another terminal run
+To view users table in Dockerized PostgreSQL database make sure you build it first with docker-compose up --build that will launch the app running with docker when running after that you can just use docker-compose up then in another terminal run
 "docker exec -it groupproject-db-1 psql -U postgres -d ics499db" then in that same terminal run "SELECT \* FROM users"